Held at Reclaim (Rutland, Ohio)

 Also, please don’t poke, prod, lift, push or otherwise molest the effigy.
 It is a complex work of art lovingly created by the effigy team over weeks and weeks for the community to enjoy.
 Please respect it as such.

 Most importantly, the effigy is constructed of flammable materials.
-Keep fire and lit cigarettes AWAY from the effigy.
+Keep fire and l AWAY from the effigy.

 Art Cars, Mutant Vehicles and Bikes

 Weather permitting art cars and mutant vehicles may be permitting to drive the grounds.
 If the grounds are wet, we will ask for you to park the vehicle in a public space to share your creation with our Participants.
 Bikes are welcome, and may work well since the grounds are so flat.
 Get crafty and make your bike something special to share!
 Please be mindful of theft, and lock you bike if you are leaving it alone.